Sleep Hygiene

 - How to really rest and restore

 Most of us have forgotten how to truly pause.
 In a world that rewards ‘busyness’, many find it challenging to fall comfortably into the safety of true rest.
-If we do not rest, we do not reach deep, restorative, nourishing sleep.
+Without rest, we do not reach deep, restorative, nourishing sleep.

 Sleep quality can completely change your experience of pain.
 The better quality sleep you have, the less your body expects to experience pain (known as perceived pain) especially if this sleep is consistent.
 So regaining your sleep power can make you feel powerful in owning how much comfort you feel in your body too.